DanielTBonn/collectors-connect/USERSTORY.md

 Messaging between people users
-When signing up, you can pick popular tags you might like When looking up in the searchbar, you get autofilled results from the databases
+When signing up, you can pick popular tags you might like When looking up in the searchbar, you get autofilled results from the databases Future a user will be able to add multiple tags Implement colorblind mode
+Change the order the photos are presented